-Blog Understanding rewarded video ads: Everyt...
+Understanding rewarded video ads: Best practices and insights

 What are rewarded video ads?

 This advertising format creates a positive outcome for publishers, advertisers and users.
-Rewarded video ads enable publishers to generate revenue while advertisers gain significant exposure to their target audience.
+Rewarded video ads enable publishers to generate revenue, while advertisers gain significant exposure to their target audience.
 The user ends up with a superior gaming experience and an increased chance of progressing through your mobile game.

 Are rewarded video ads exclusive to mobile gaming?

-10 best practices for rewarded video ads
+Best practices for rewarded video ads

 1. Ad placement is critical to success